 The background and portfolio of my long term photographic work on the Faroe Islands can be viewed elsewhere on my website.
 This story of how the postal service and the network of boats and helicopters has helped the smaller communities remain connected to itself and to the wider world was born out of this long term work.

-With remote island communities shrinking more and more in some places the postal service and helicopters are servicing very small numbers, however there are also adventurous young people families who are trying to build new lives out in the wilds.
+With remote island communities shrinking more and more in some places the postal service and helicopters are servicing very small numbers, however there are also adventurous young people and families who are trying to build new lives out in the wilds.
 Before the islands were so well connected a system called Skjúts was set up in the 1860’s.
 This system involved each village appointing an agent who would coordinate men to send parcels and post from one island to another.
 Certain known postal routes over mountain ridges and along fjords are a fond part of Faroese living memory but of course no longer used.
-The need to connect and tell stories is part of the Faroese tradition and with television in the Faroese language only being broadcast officially for the first time in the early 1980’s the sharing of information in a more traditional way via stories are still held by an older generation.
+The need to connect and tell stories is part of the Faroese tradition and with television in the Faroese language only being broadcast officially for the first time in the early 1980’s the sharing of information in a more traditional way via stories is still remebered by an older generation.
 The postal service has been connecting not only the geography of the Faroe Islands but the idea of a people connected through complex familial ties and deep sense of place.

 Jancy the postmistress of Mykines